-Do You Have Regular Vet Check Up’s
+Do You Have a Regular Vet?
+Check Up’s

 Many dogs suffer from ear mites.
-It is important to get the vet to check your dogs ears regularly so the mites can be treated with an effective medication,
+It is important to get the vet to check your dogs’ ears regularly so the mites can be treated with effective medication,

-A regular weigh in is essential to keep an eye on your dogs weight.
-Obesity in dogs is on the rise ( just as it is in humans) and keeping your dog at a good weight will help avoid him developing problems such as diabetes, heart conditions and joint problems.
-If your dog is a little overweight you can then discuss nutrition with your vet
+A regular weigh-in is essential to keep an eye on your dog’s weight.
+Obesity in dogs is on the rise ( just as it is in humans), and keeping your dog at a good weight will help avoid developing problems such as diabetes, heart conditions and joint problems.
+If your dog is overweight, you can discuss nutrition with your vet.

 If you have a dog aged 7 +, it is considered an “older “dog.
 It is important to take your dog more often (probably every six months) to pick up on any medical problems.
 Blood and urine tests will help pick up on any potential problems

 Remember, your dog’s health is just as important as you and your family’s.
 Prevention is always better than cure, so for a long healthy life, my advice as a London-based dog walker and games-based trainer is to get your dog’s health checked regularly by the vet at least once a year when you have the annual boosters